cop3402spring19/syllabus/project/codegen.md

 `visitFuncDecl`

-- Prologue (before emitting code for the block)
+- Prologue (before emitting code for the function body)

   - emit a push for the link register (r14), i.e., return address, `psh r14 r13`
   - emit a push for the old frame pointer (r12), `psh r12 r13`